 sudo apt remove goland -y

-Additionally, if you no longer need the Jonas Groeger repository, remove the configuration files and refresh APT:
+If you no longer need the Jonas Groeger repository, remove the source file and dedicated keyring, then refresh APT:

 sudo apt update